-Summer work with Project Puffin involves living with a small group of people on relatively isolated seabird nesting islands, which can be both fun and challenging!
+Summer work with Project Puffin involves living with a small group of people on relatively isolated seabird nesting research island field stations, which can be both fun and challenging!
 Below is some general information that applies to all field positions.

 For detailed position descriptions, click on the individual titles:

 At each island, a small group (managed on-site by an "Island Supervisor" and staffed by Research Assistants) operates a rustic camp where you live and conduct research.
 Terrain is very rugged on Eastern Egg Rock, Matinicus Rock and Seal Island National Wildlife Refuge.
 Persons with weak knees or ankles may not be able to manage hiking over the large granite boulders to get to an observation blind.
 Boat landings at all sites require stepping onto slippery rocks, seaweed or in the water.
 Field equipment, food and drinking water are delivered to the island by boat and, once landed, must be carried to the field camp site, usually over irregular terrain.

 Exercise area is limited.
 There is virtually no place to run or jog on the seabird islands that is safe for you or the nesting birds.
 The islands are nesting habitat first and foremost—not summer camps!